IliyanID/t25_Boat_Smarts/reports/design.md

 # Sprint 2

 ### User Interface

+Our Search and Results components will be rendered below the map and above the trip.
+Each of the elements of the results will have collapsible details and an option to add the location to the user's trip.

 ![base](/team/images/Sprint2Design.jpg)

+The server connection modal, where the server connection can be altered, has been updated to include the list of features.
+There will also be an error pop-up to notify the user of any missing features.

 ![base2](/team/images/Sprint2DesignPg2.png)

 ### Client Components

 We will be adding three components to the base architecture during this sprint.